Faculty of Law

 A detailed study of the conduct of a case from its inception through to trial.
 The course requires that students prepare and conduct a trial.
+May not be held with LAW 2652.
 This course is graded on a pass/fail basis.

 An introduction to the rules of civil procedure.
 May not be held with LAW 2670

 Most legal disputes settle before trial.
 This course examines how lawyers assist their clients through effective interviewing, counseling, strategic planning and negotiation as well as some of the mechanisms, both judicial and non-judicial, that facilitate pre-trial dispute settlement.
 May not be held with LAW 2682.